andrews239/asyncvnc2/README.rst

 To retrieve an image from the VNC server and save it as a PNG file::

-    import asyncio, asyncvnc
+    import asyncio, asyncvnc2
     from PIL import Image

     async def run_client():
-        async with asyncvnc.connect('localhost') as client:
+        async with asyncvnc2.connect('localhost') as client:
             # Retrieve pixels as a 3D numpy array
             pixels = await client.screenshot()